sagemath/trac_to_gh/Issue 204.md

 # Issue 204: bug in real number comparison or coercion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/204

 Original creator: was